nils-ohlmeier/rtcstats/README.md

 The dumps generated can be imported and visualized using [this tool](https://fippo.github.io/webrtc-dump-importer/rtcstats)

 ## Authors and acknowledgment
-The project is a fork of https://github.com/fippo/rtcstats thus proper thanks are in order for the original contributors.
+The project is a fork of https://github.com/fippo/rtcstats thus proper thanks are in order to the original contributors.